Using a “3/32” hex bit screwdriver, remove the two black screws from each end of the casing of the DigiSnap Pro.

 Once the network board is removed from the DigiSnap Pro case, you’ll find that on the end of the bottom right part of the case there is a hole used to feed the WiFi antenna into the enclosure.

-Feed it through and slip on the plastic sleeve and fit it into the hole in the case.
+Feed it through and fit it into the hole in the case.

 Next we need to establish the WiFi antenna's physical connection to the network board.

 In the picture below, you see that the module attached to the network board has two ports in which the end of the WiFi antenna can connect to.
 These are for WiFi diversity, but only "P1" supports scanning and beaconing.
 For this reason it is necessary to connect to "P1"